maxj723/Desk/docs/TDD Quant Club Trading Desk.md

 1. **Deployment:** A club member uploads their `strategy.py` file.
 The Strategy Manager launches this script inside a new, isolated Docker container.
 2. **Data Streaming:** The Data Streamer connects to Alpaca's data feed.
 As it receives price updates for a stock (e.g., AAPL), it pipes this data as a JSON string into the standard input of every container running a strategy that needs AAPL data.
 3. **Signal Generation:** Inside its container, the Python script reads the data from stdin, processes it, and decides to execute a trade.
 4. **Internal API Call:** The Python script makes an HTTP POST request to the Central Go Server's `/order` endpoint over the internal Docker network.
-The request body contains the trade details (e.g., `{"symbol": "AAPL", "qty": 10, "side": "buy"}`).
+The request body is **Protocol Buffer encoded** containing the trade details (symbol, quantity, side, order type, time in force, and optional limit/stop prices).
+The script includes an `X-User-ID` header to identify the user.
-5. **Secure Execution:** The Go server receives the request.
-It validates the payload and then uses its securely stored Alpaca API keys to place the paper trade via the Alpaca Go SDK.
+5. **Secure Execution:** The Go server receives the protobuf-encoded request, deserializes it, and validates the payload.
+It then uses its securely stored Alpaca API keys to place the paper trade via the Alpaca Go SDK.
-6. **Logging:** The result of the trade (accepted, rejected, filled) is received from Alpaca and logged into the SQLite database.
+6. **Logging:** The result of the trade (accepted, rejected, filled) is received from Alpaca and immediately logged into the SQLite database with complete details including user ID, order ID, status, timestamps, and any error messages.
+The response is sent back to the Python script as a protobuf-encoded `OrderResponse`.

 ### **Security Considerations**